biocore-ntnu/epic/docs/output_files.rst

 -bw/--bigwig
 ~~~~~~~~~~~~

-Here one bigwig file is created per bed/bedpe file given for epic to analyze.
+This flag takes a folder to store bigwigs in.
+One bigwig file is created per
+bed/bedpe file given for epic to analyze.

 .. code-block:: bash